-- Guests staying at the Fort Wilderness Resort will still get free parking.
+- Guests staying at the Campsites at Disney’s Fort Wilderness Resort will still get free parking.
 Each campsite has space for one car.

 In the past, when trying to decide whether or not to stay on property, free parking has been an deciding factor for many people.
 This is going to be disappointing to many guests who will see their trip costs go up.
 Regardless, with the increases in attendance and the new attractions opening this year, it’s unlikely to slow attendance at Disney.
 Also consider that many other non-Disney resorts have been charging these fees all along.

 Free Parking: Some guests qualify for Free Parking at the four main Disney World parks.
 They are:

 - Guests who are staying at a Disney resort

 - Premium Passholders